Investigating $f(R)$-Inflation: background evolution and constraints

+Finally, although the present work is restricted to a background-level analysis and the adopted observables are not sensitive to cosmological perturbations, we nevertheless compute the theoretical predictions for the primordial spectral parameters $n_s$ and $r$.
+We find that the predicted value of the scalar spectral index $n_s$ is compatible with the most recent Planck+ACT+SPT constraints, provided that the perturbations generating anisotropies observed in the CMB cross the Hubble horizon approximately $50$--$54$ e-foldings before the end of inflation.
+For this range the tensor-to-scalar ratio satisfy the condition of $r<10^{-3}$.

-Overall, our model successfully generates an early de Sitter phase driven by modified $f(R)$ dynamics: the non-minimally coupled scalar field is responsible for the slow-rolling phase throughout inflation, particle creation maintains a nearly constant radiation density during this epoch, and then a smooth transition leads to the standard $\Lambda$CDM expansion.
+Overall, our model successfully generates an early de Sitter phase driven by modified $f(R)$ dynamics: the non-minimally coupled scalar field is responsible for the slow-rolling phase throughout inflation, particle creation admits the reheating phase and the predicted primordial power spectrum observables are in agreement with the most recent CMB constraints.
 The considered model can be also viewed as an eternal inflation scenario and therefore it guarantees a sufficiently large e-folding value to address the basic Standard Model paradoxes.
 This framework thus provides a self-consistent description linking inflationary physics to late-time cosmological observables.